Evaluated only once to create a CSV file.

 ORDER BY proportion DESC

-on summary statistics, this is a job for HAVING
+on summary statistics, this is a job for HAVING.
+However,

 In the task below, we will group by the species and sex of the penguins and filter for penguins species/sex combo that has an average mass of greater than 4700 grams.
 The result should be Gentoo male penguins.